larammerce/docs/8.x/getting-started/documentation.md

 ##### EXAMPLE

 :::danger Avoid Manipulation
-Any change in this section may lead to unwanted concequences !
+Any change in this section may lead to unwanted consequences !
 :::

 ### How/When to add tables